-Assignment Deadlines: The weekly assignment deadlines are Mondays and Wednesdays at midnight unless otherwise noted.
+Assignment Deadlines: The weekly assignment deadline is Monday at noon unless otherwise noted.

-Supplies: Access to a computer with printer and reliable internet access; pen and notebook.
+Supplies: Access to a computer with printer and reliable internet access; three-ring binder

 Core Curriculum Objectives addressed:

 - Communications skills-to include effective written, oral and visual communication - Critical thinking skills-to include creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information - Teamwork-to include the ability to consider different points of view and to work effectively with others to support a shared purpose or goal - Personal Responsibility-to include the ability to connect choices, actions, and consequences to ethical decision-making.